 In some testing situations some interface(s) to the SUT may be missing or unknown a priori (e.g. management interface) but it may be necessary that the SUT is stimulated to carry out certain actions (e.g. send a message to the test system).
 Also certain actions may be required from the test executing personnel (e.g. to change the environmental conditions of testing like the temperature, voltage of the power feeding, etc.).

-The required action may be described as a string expression, i.e. the use of literal strings, string typed variables and parameters, etc. and any concatenation thereof are allowed.
+The action statement provides the means to write one or more log items e.g. to some displaying device.
+Items to be displayed shall be identified by a comma-separated list in the argument of the action statement.
+Items may be individual language elements specified in table 18 or expressions composed of such items.

 Syntactical Structure

-action "(" { ( FreeText | Expression ) ["&"] } ")"
+action "(" { ( FreeText | TemplateInstance ) [","] } ")"

 Semantic Description

 External actions can be used in test cases, functions and altsteps.